 The regulations are enforced by Trading Standards authorities.
 Part of our requirement is to ensure that any information we communicate to our customers is accurate, truthful and not misleading and that any claims we make can be substantiated.
 This includes our ‘Vet Recommended’ claim but is applicable to all our products.

-I am responsible for collating all of the scientific evidence and product data.
+Our Nutritionists are responsible for collating all of the scientific evidence and product data.
 Information will be collated from hundreds of sources – with the source of the information being of particular importance.
 It is vital that information comes from trusted and reliable scientific sources including peer reviewed journals and Veterinary nutrition textbooks.

 We also collect data on the nutritional breakdown of both raw materials and finished products, with analysis conducted by an external accredited laboratory.
 This data is then reviewed and analysed before the product is approved.